Country 50/196: Mozambique

 – Maputo city hall – a neoclassical building located on Independence Square.

-– Catedral de Nossa Senhora da Imaculada Conceição (Cathedral of Our Lady of the Immaculate Conception) – a prominent Catholic cathedral built in 1944, located on the Independence Square.
+– Catedral de Nossa Senhora da Imaculada Conceição (Cathedral of Our Lady of the Immaculate Conception) – a prominent Catholic cathedral built in 1944, located on Independence Square.

 – Tunduru Botanical Gardens – a peaceful park in the city center – a perfect place to escape the city buzz.